EarthScope/rover/docs/commands.md

 In the comparison of available data, maximal timespans across all quality and sample rates are used (so quality and samplerate information is "merged").

-This command also indexes modified data in the store before processing and runs `rover compact --compact-list1 afterwards to check for duplicate data.
+This command also indexes modified data in the store before processing.

 ##### Significant Parameters